 At issue in the history of art and craft is the influence of fashion.
 Eighteenth century craftsmen worked to a very high technical standard of prowess.
 The designs they followed were dictated by the tastes of more wealthy classes.
 It is relevant to assess this situation critically, without in any way detracting from the excellence of crafts output bequeathed by various generations.
 Fashions changed from more florid baroque styles to more linear late Georgian models, and then back again to curvature in the Victorian period.
 The advent of factories and machine carving in the nineteenth century led to a deterioration in many aspects of the output, which became a mass production industry.
 However, good quality work persisted at the upper end of the manufacturing spectrum during the Victorian era.

 Karl Marx (d.1883) and his followers had a penchant for criticising the nineteenth century bourgeoisie for the ostentatious display of arts and crafts in their wealthy homes.
 This critique was no doubt relevant enough; wealth is so often a medium for status assets.
 However, the middle class were here viewed as omnipresent enemies in the class struggle.
 Marx and Engels were both middle class intellectuals who tended to read the theme of class struggle into everything.
-To them, history was merely a record of class struggle, though it is possible to find quite a lot of other factors as well.
+To them, history was merely a record of class struggle.

 My chapter on arts and crafts ended with a brief critical reflection on contemporary art, a subject which has provided fuel for strong arguments, enthusiasms, and denials.
 I am unable to write as an enthusiast in that direction.
 Even some enthusiasts have queried the astounding prices, paid in leading auction rooms, for works of contemporary art.
 Those dizzy prices have been paid by multi-millionaires and billionaires.
 The total amount of capital expended in this manner, during the past two decades, could easily have comprised a massive boost to major charities.
 The dollar demand for Andy Warhol and other trendy artists has aroused accusations that the global super-rich, who invest in this sector of art, have lost all due perspective.